microsoft/calculator/docs/NewFeatureProcess.md

 # New feature process

+## Where do I submit my idea for a new feature?
+We encourage new feature requests in [Feedback Hub](https://insider.windows.com/en-us/fb/?contextid=130).
+Feedback Hub is easy to use.
+You can write your request in any language, and any Windows user (even if they aren't on GitHub) can upvote it.
+The Calculator team reviews Feedback Hub regularly and takes action on upvoted ideas.

+Once we're ready to develop an idea further, we'll create a [feature pitch issue here on GitHub](https://github.com/Microsoft/calculator/issues) to track our progress.
+If you want to help develop the idea, you can write a feature pitch too!
+This document explains the elements of a good pitch and how we'll guide features from a pitch to a finished product.

-## When should I follow this process?
+## Do I need to follow this process?
+Can I just start coding and submit a PR?
+You *do not* need to follow this process for bug fixes, performance improvements, or changes to the development tools.
+To contribute these changes, discuss the issue with the team and then submit a pull request.

-You need to follow this process for any change which "users will notice".
+You *do* need to follow this process for any change which "users will notice".
 This applies especially to new features and major visual changes.

-You do not need to follow this process for bug fixes, performance improvements, or changes to the development tools.
-To contribute these changes, discuss the issue with the team and then submit a pull request.

-## Step 1: Create an issue and discuss with the community
-New features are submitted in Feedback Hub.
-In Feedback Hub you can upvote existing feedback or submit your own.
-We also encourage discussion on open issues in Feedback Hub and in GitHub.

-## Step 2: Wait for Microsoft product team sponsorship
-New features must have a sponsor from the Microsoft product team.
-We can only work on a few ideas at a time, so some good feature ideas might remain open but unassigned to a sponsor.

-## Step 3: Scoping and feature pitch
+## Step 1: Feature pitch
-Once we've decided to sponsor a feature, a member of the Microsoft team will write a *feature pitch*.
-The feature pitch concisely describes our point of view on the problem and will typically include these sections:
+The feature pitch concisely describes a point of view on the problem the new feature should solve.
+It will typically include these sections:

 * **Problem Statement**: What problem are we trying to solve?
 Who’s the customer?
 Is there a customer need or pain point we need to remedy?
 Is there a business goal or metric we are trying